 For a time I considered veering into vinyl record collecting.
 I grew up quite the radiohead and have become quite the audiophile over the years.
-Of course, music is even more vast than the card collecting world, so I spent months doing considerable research into the medium.
+Of course, the scope of popular music is so incredibly vast, so I spent months doing considerable research into the medium.
 I even purchased a few limited edition vinyls – all of which I still have – to begin my collection.
-But, I turned back to trading cards, as that was where my blogging was actually beginning to create revenue for me.
-To this day, I haven’t lost money on Magic the Gathering and for a time I actually made significant money flipping Pokemon cards.

 If you’re into vinyl, or any type of music-related collecting, let me know.
 I’m always open to music suggestions, as my personal tastes are rather eclectic.
 If you hate vinyl and think it’s stupid, well, to each their own.
-The good news is, even if you don’t like vinyl but you love music, I hope that my musical discoveries can still help you find new things to stream on a daily basis.
-While I may not write as much in a review sort of way as I have with sports & other trading cards in the past, I hope that you find my thoughts on the vinyl collecting hobby and music in general helpful in finding something new and cool to listen to for your personal playlists.
+The good news is, even if you don’t like vinyl but you love music, I hope my own musical discoveries can still help you find new things to stream on a daily basis.
+Also, I hope that you find my thoughts on the vinyl collecting hobby and music in general helpful in finding something new and cool to listen to for your personal playlists.